Parkland survivor David Hogg launches his own company in a ‘pillow fight’ against Mike Lindell

 Lindell declined to comment further about “anything else but machine election fraud.”

-After sharing memes about the idea on Twitter for the past week, Hogg and LeGate are now formally committing in a statement announcing their name to a list of progressive promises, including employing unionized manufacturers and allocating a percentage of profits to charitable organizations chosen by their customers.
+After sharing memes about the idea on Twitter for the past week, Hogg and LeGate are now formally committing to a list of progressive promises, including using unionized manufacturers and allocating a percentage of profits to charitable organizations chosen by their customers.

 “Rest assured,” their statement said, “Good Pillow is well underway.”

-Hogg and LeGate applied to create a limited liability company in Delaware, according to filings reviewed by The Washington Post.
+Hogg and LeGate applied to create a limited-liability company in Delaware, according to filings reviewed by The Washington Post.

-In the same virtual space the clownery-turned-company was created, it has fueled farcical discourse about pillows, the venture and Lindell.
+In the same virtual space where the clownery-turned-company was created, it has fueled farcical discourse about pillows, the venture and Lindell.

 “I am starting a Libertarian pillow company,” comedian Billy Eichner tweeted.
 “It’s good to have options.”